open-wa/wa-automate-nodejs/README.md

 Please see demo/index.ts for a working example

 NOTE: DO NOT CREATE TWO SESSIONS WITH THE SAME SESSIONID.
+DO NOT ALLOW SPACES AS SESSION ID.

 ```javascript
 import { create, Whatsapp} from 'sulla-hotfix';